gardener/machine-controller-manager/README.md

 ## cluster-api Implementation
 - `cluster-api` branch of machine-controller-manager implements the machine-api aspect of the [cluster-api project](https://github.com/kubernetes-sigs/cluster-api).
 - Link: https://github.com/gardener/machine-controller-manager/tree/cluster-api
-- Once cluster-api project gets stable, we may make `master` branch of MCM as well cluster-api compliant, with well-defined migration notes.
+- Once the cluster-api project becomes stable, we may make `master` branch of MCM as well cluster-api compliant, with well-defined migration notes.